Visa requirements for Solomon Islands citizens

 Visa requirements for Solomon Islands citizens are administrative entry restrictions by the authorities of other states placed on citizens of Solomon Islands.
-As of 2 July 2019, Solomon Islands citizens had visa-free or visa on arrival access to 129 countries and territories, ranking the Solomon Islands passport 43rd in terms of travel freedom according to the Henley visa restrictions index.
+As of 2025, Solomon Islands citizens had visa-free or visa on arrival access to 133 countries and territories, ranking the Solomon Islands passport 37th in terms of travel freedom according to the Henley Passport Index.

 Solomon Islands signed a mutual visa waiver agreement with Schengen Area countries on 7 October 2016.